 The Google Structured Data Markup Helper is a fantastic tool for creating markups, but there are some other great free tools which you could use to pull all required data, model, and implement schema markups.

 Schema Creator for Single Reviews

-Schema-Creator.org is a great online tool available for this and it is really easy to use.
+Schema-Creator.org is a great online tool available for this, and it is effortless to use.
 Put the title of the review.
 The summary goes into the description, and the individual URL goes to the URL field.
 Next, fill in the fields corresponding to the author, item, date published, review body, rating and rating scale.

 Web Code Tools for Aggregate Rating Markups

 The Web Code Tools form needs you to fill in the item name, 5-star scale rating, the number of votes and a total number of reviews.
 You can then copy the generated code onto your website.